atreyasha/spp-explainability/README.md

 # SoPa++

-This repository documents M.Sc. thesis research with the title *"SoPa++: Leveraging explainability from hybridized RNN, CNN and weighted finite-state neural architectures"*.
-A manuscript for this thesis can be found [here](./docs/manuscript/main.pdf).
+This repository documents M.Sc. thesis research titled *"SoPa++: Leveraging explainability from hybridized RNN, CNN and weighted finite-state neural architectures"*.
+The manuscript for this thesis can be found [here](./docs/manuscript/main.pdf).

 ## Dependencies :neckbeard: